maceip/jujutsu-site/apps/web/pages/docs/messages/command-is-too-deep.md

 ## Why

 This is because we identify all `command.js` files that are 1 folder into the `app` directory as slash commands, and 2 directories into the directory as subcommands.

-Any more directories into the directory causes confusion towards if it is a subcommand or command.
-This is only allowed with `event.js` files, as all the directories are transformed into camel case to correspond with the Discord API event.
+This is only allowed with `event.js` files, as all the directories are transformed into camel case to correspond with a Discord bot event.